-Insert new results (table) on combination with ECM in v2 of EE report

 In the discussion, it is also pointed out that an important complexity aspect to be considered in intra prediction is the lack of parallelization.
 It needs to be computed sequentially, unlike loop filters and super resolution.
 The original predecessor of MIP had a similar problem.
 Practical implementation of NN technology in a hybrid architecture probably needs more study.

 It is further commented that the minimum number of computational cycles is equivalent to the number of stages/layers in the network.